-Scholars Online Support Tools for the Homeschooled Student
+Scholars Online Classical Education for the Homeschool Student

-While we have had a smattering of students from a variety of different backgrounds, including private and public schools seeking to expand their offerings and adult or independent learners, our chief efforts over the last decade have been directed toward providing classical education for the Christian homeschooled student.
-We believe that the homeschooling movement in the United States and around the world has proven both its viability and its energy, and we believe that it is particularly capable of being adapted to a classical approach.
+While we have had students from a variety of different backgrounds, including private and public schools seeking to expand their offerings and adult or independent learners, our chief efforts over the last decade have been directed toward providing a classical education with online courses for the Christian homeschooled student.
+We believe that the homeschooling movement in the United States and around the world has proven both its viability and its energy, and that it is particularly capable of being adapted to a classical approach.
 We developed a complete curriculum from which parents and students can chose individual courses to supplement their own curricula plans, but we've seen a growing trend amount our students to view Scholars Online as the source for their complete classical homeschool education.

-Scholars Online attempts to support the college-bound homeschooling student by providing homeschool courses that include, first and foremost, rigorous curriculum design and challenging materials.
-We believe in challenging a student to go as far as he or she can, and have tried to follow through with rigorous instruction tailored to the student’s needs.
-For the student who can handle it, for example, we have provided up to seven or eight years of Greek or Latin instruction, and up to six years of science instruction, including astronomy and history of science, as part of our science track.
-We know of no other institution that does so.
+Scholars Online teachers believe in challenging a student to go as far as he or she can, and follow through with rigorous instruction tailored to the student’s needs.
+For the student who can handle it, for example, we provide up to eight years of Greek or Latin instruction, mathematics through calculus, and up to six years of science instruction, including astronomy and history of science, as part of our science track.
+We know of no other classical online homeschool that does so.

 We will attempt to supply assessments in the form required by state or local educational authorities or student programs.
 While we frankly prefer the flexibility and non-adversarial character of an ungraded situation, we realize that some schools and homeschooling umbrella organizations want to see numerical or letter grades, and we will work to provide those for the student who requires them.
 In the past, this has even included certification that our biology courses meet state requirements for health education.
 We will retain records in our secure database for parents and alumni who wish to download this information directly, or provide formal transcripts on Scholars Online letterhead for college applications or other purposes.